Microscopic origin of quantum supersonic phenomenon in one dimension

-Using the BA solution of Eq. (\ref{BAE}) and its form factor, see \cite{SM}, we rigorously calculate the the time evolution of the distribution $P_\downarrow(k_n,t)$ in FIG \ref{f:Pdown} (a), showing a QF wave-like oscillation near $k_n=0$ and the revival at the original momentum $k_n=Q$.
-While FIG. \ref{f:Pdown} (b) shows that the impurity momentum $K_\downarrow(t)$ oscillates soon after a quick decay, also see later discussion in FIG. \ref{f:QF-states} (d) and FIG. \ref{f:tauQF-K-t} (c).
+Using the BA solution of Eq. (\ref{BAE}) and its form factor, see \cite{SM}, we rigorously calculate the time evolution of the distribution $P_\downarrow(k_n,t)$ in FIG \ref{f:Pdown} (a), showing a QF wave-like oscillation near $k_n=-0.4 k_F$ and the revival at the original momentum $k_n=Q$.
+In FIG. \ref{f:Pdown} (b), we shows that a coherent oscillation of the impurity momentum $K_\downarrow(t)$ occurs soon after a quick decay, also see later discussion in FIG. \ref{f:QF-states} (d) and FIG. \ref{f:tauQF-K-t} (c).
 The QF dynamics drastically comes from the coherent transition between the magnon excitations and particle-hole collective excitations resulted in from the impurity scattering with the atoms in the interacting medium, which we simply call magnon- and exciton-like states, respectively.
-By using the BA equations Eq. (\ref{BAE}) and its form factor forms of the overlap integrals, we first rigorously determine the microscopic states for such evolution dynamics of the QF in the Bose gas (\ref{Hamiltonian}).